Michaelvll/michaelvll.github.io/_pages/about.md

 I am a research assistant supervised by Prof. Song Han in HanLab, MIT, from Jul.
 2019 to present.
 * Focusing on privacy preserving and efficient machine learning.
-* Won first place in the CVPR'19 Visual Wake Words challenge and third place (academic first place) in CVPR'19 Low Power Image Recognition Competition track 1.
+* Won first place in the CVPR'19 Visual Wake Words challenge and third place (first place of all academic groups) in CVPR'19 Low Power Image Recognition Competition.
+* Working on efficient natural language processing, especially for machine translation.
+And just made a submission to ICLR 2020.

 #### [SpeechLab](https://speechlab.sjtu.edu.cn/), SJTU
 I am an undergraduate researcher advised by Prof. Yanmin Qian and Prof. Kai Yu in SpeechLab, SJTU, from Jul.
 2018 to present.